California sales tax guide

 The CDTFA will assign you a filing frequency.
 Typically, this is determined by the size or sales volume of your business.
 State governments typically ask larger businesses to file more frequently.
-See the Filing due dates section for more information.
+See the filing due dates section for more information.

 California sales tax returns and payments must be remitted at the same time; both have the same due date.

-Filing online is generally preferred over filing paper returns.
 You may file directly with the CDTFA by visiting their site and entering your transaction data manually.
 This is a free service, but preparing California sales tax returns can be time-consuming — especially for larger sellers.

 Using a third party to file returns

 To save time and avoid costly errors, many businesses outsource their sales and use tax filing to an accountant, bookkeeper, or sales tax automation company like Avalara.
 This is a normal business practice that can save business owners time and help them steer clear of costly mistakes due to inexperience and a lack of deep knowledge about California sales tax code.